daos-stack/daos/docs/user/multi-user-dfuse.md

-# Multi user dfuse.
+# Multi-user dfuse.

 ## Overview

-Multi user dfuse is a operating mode of dfuse where it is able to provide filesystem access to multiple users/groups on a node through the same dfuse daemon.
+Multi user dfuse is an operating mode of dfuse where it is able to provide filesystem access to multiple users/groups on a node through the same dfuse daemon.
 This can be used persistently on a node to provide data sharing and scratch style access or on-demand by specific users to allow others to access their data.